Buyer Database · Buyer / Distributor · Updated

 Food Network

-Food Network is actively scouting and developing culinary talent for cross-platform deployment, with a stated emphasis on rising personalities who can perform across linear television and social media.
+Food Network is actively scouting and developing culinary talent for cross-platform programming, with a current focus on celebrity-fronted competition formats and influencer-to-linear pipeline development under Warner Bros.
+Discovery's Food division leadership.

 Current mandate